Minnesota Master Naturalist Instructors

 - Educational requirements include a minimum of either a Bachelor's degree in environmental science, education, or related field; or demonstrated comparable practical experience providing environmental education programs.

 - Instructors must work for an organization, agency, or group that places a priority on science-based environmental education and is willing to provide support for Minnesota Master Naturalist training.
-To apply you must fax a signed letter of support from your organization's director or supervisor on official letterhead to 320-589-4870.

 - We encourage two instructors to collaborate, with both attending all class sessions, when teaching a class.
 Two or more organizations can co-teach a class.